wilberquito/Paradigms-and-Programming-Languages/Prolog/Session3.md

 ### Dice

-the list L expresses a way to add P points by discarding N dice So if P is 5 and N is 2, a solution of L would be [1,4]; the rest of the solutions would be [3,2], [4,1] and [2,3].
+The list L expresses a way to add P points by discarding N dice So if P is 5 and N is 2, a solution of L would be [1,4]; the rest of the solutions would be [3,2], [4,1] and [2,3].
 Note that the length of the lists is 2.
 P and N have to be initially instantiated.